When will I see you again? Sport bids to step out of virus shadow

 FOOTBALL

-— On Monday, the English Premier League meets with clubs expected to debate a plan to complete the season behind closed doors at neutral venues.
+— The English Premier League met with clubs this week to debate a plan to complete the season behind closed doors at neutral venues.

 They would like to restart the season in June and play the remaining 92 fixtures by August.